rosettatype/design-regression/_posts/2025-06-04-what-is-a-universal-script-grammar.md

 Most of us learned what the letter “a” should look like in elementary school.
 But where does this knowledge come from, originally?
 After all, the teachers were taught the same way we were.
 In the words of Gertrude Stein ([1922, p.
 178—188](#ref:stein1922)): the “a” is an “a” is an “a”.
 The convention is the curriculum.

 There is a good reason for such a conservative epistemology.
-It ensures the stability of the scripts and writing systems in use, but it also has a down side.
+It ensures the stability of the scripts and writing systems in use, but it also has a downside.
 And to paraphrase further, this time Noam Chomsky in the documentary Manufacturing Consent ([Achbar & Wintonick, 1992](#ref:achbar-wintonick1992)): reading acquisition can be seen as a system of imposed ignorance.
 Pupils are taught to read and write in a way that limits the potential shapes characters could have.
 Visual variation is repressed for the sake of effective communication.
 Many shapes are left to be ignored as non-characters.
 Is it possible that we repress some that would function well with respect to human requirements?

 [Figure 3](#fig:3), showing a variety of shapes for the letter “a”, is inspired by a similar overview by Douglas Hofstadter ([1982](#ref:hofstadter1982)).
 It shows the visual diversity of the notion of the letter “a”.
 Would our teachers approve of them all?
 How can we identify most of them without any [additional instruction?](#sn:3)